AxelKreitler/BridgeFund/README.md

 npm install -g yarn
 ```

+### Run via docker

+Due to timeboxing the assignment I did not had the time to fully test my docker compose on different OS.

+Obviously docker is required to try this.

+It should still work.
+Fell free to try it on the branch "docker" (Readme is updated there as well)

+Otherwise please check the following steps

 ### Database Mysql Preparation

-> Due to timeboxing the assignment I did not had the time to setup an automatic docker compose

 Create a database, you will need the information to fill the .env